steemit/devportal-tutorials-py/tutorials/24_power_up_steem/README.md

 How to power up your STEEM to STEEM POWER using Python.

-In this tutorial we will explain and show you how to power up your STEEM into STEEM POWER on the **Steem** blockchain using the `commit` class found within the [steem-python](https://github.com/steemit/steem-python) library.
+In this tutorial we show you how to check the STEEM balance of an account on the **Steem** blockchain and how to power up your STEEM into STEEM POWER using the `commit` class found within the [steem-python](https://github.com/steemit/steem-python) library.

 ## Intro

 The Steem python library has a built-in function to transmit transactions to the blockchain.
 We are using the `transfer_to_vesting` method found within the `commit` class in the library.
 When you power up you convert your STEEM into STEEM POWER to increase your influence on Steemit.
-Before we do the conversion, we check the current balance of the account to check how much STEEM is available.
-This is not strictly necessary as the process will automatically abort with the corresponding error, but it does give some insight into the process as a whole.
-We use the `get_account` function to check for this.
+Before we do the conversion, we use the `get_account` function to check the current STEEM balance of the account to see what is available to power up.
+This is not strictly necessary but adds to the useability of the process.
 The `transfer_to_vesting` method has 3 parameters:

 1.  _amount_ - The amount of STEEM to power up.
 This must be of the `float` data type
 1.  _to_ - The account to where the STEEM will be powered up